vshymanskyy/muon/docs/README.md

 - **Integer:**
   - `0..9` must use special encoding (`0xA0..0xA9`)
-  - LEB128 encoding (`0xBB`) is used for all other standalone integers
+  - Signed LEB128 encoding (`0xBB`) is used for all other standalone integers
 - **Float:**
   - `NaN`, `-Inf`, `+Inf` must be encoded using special encoding (`0xAD..0xAF`)
   - float64 (`0xBA`) format is used in all other cases